Who Stole the Kishka?

 Who Stole the Kishka?, originally spelled "Who Stole the Keeshka?", is a polka song written by Walter Dana (music) and Walter Solek (lyrics).
 It has been recorded and performed by various bands.
+The version by The Matys Brothers reached number 7 on Canada's CHUM Charts.
 One popular version was familiar to American radio audiences from a 1963 recording by the Grammy Award–winning polka artist Frankie Yankovic.
-It is an homage to kiszka, also known as kaszanka.
+It is a homage to kiszka, also known as kaszanka.

 According to an obituary for Walt Solek, who wrote and recorded the song, "Keeshka always gets the crowd going at a Polkaholics show as it has since it was recorded in the 1950s with English lyrics!"

-The song ends with the pleading refrain "but please bring back my kishka".
+The song ends with the kishka being found by "Yasou", who in the last verse is called "Yasha", as in "Yasha brought it back".